FAQ's About Becoming a Registered Play Therapist/Supervisor

 What are the clinical experience requirements?

-To become an Registered Play Therapist, you must be able to document that:
+To become a Registered Play Therapist, you must be able to document that:

-You have two years (2,000 clinical contact hours) of clinical experience, of which 500 hours were supervised play therapy experience.
-One of the years (1,000 direct clinical hours) must be post-Masters; and
+• You have two years (2,000 clinical contact hours) of clinical experience, of which 500 hours were supervised play therapy experience.
+One of the years (1,000 direct clinical hours) must be post-Masters.

-To become an Registered Play Therapist Supervisor, you must be able to document that you are licensed and:
+To become a Registered Play Therapist Supervisor, you must be able to document that you are licensed and:

 I provide play therapy to the children I work with, but my supervisor isn't a Registered Play Therapist Supervisor.
 She's an LCSW with ten years of experience with children.
 Does this mean that all of my supervision hours won't count?

-If you are supervised by a clinician who is designated as a qualified supervisor in Florida, and who can demonstrate that they are qualified to supervise you in play therapy, then your supervision hours should count.
-If you're not sure they meet the play therapy qualifications, contact APT and ask.
-The APT website is also a wealth of information, including the guidelines outlined on "Meeting the Supervision Requirements" (see links below).
+If you are supervised by a clinician who is designated as a qualified supervisor in Florida, and who can demonstrate that they are qualified to supervise you in play therapy, then your supervision hours will count but only until January 1, 2020.
+APT made some changes in 2018 stating that effective January 1, 2020, hours earned toward the supervised play therapy experience and supervision requirements for RPT and RPT-S applications must be under the supervision of an RPT-S only.

 What do you mean by "the required hours of both general and play therapy-specific clinical supervision?"